 In this beginner’s guide to Facebook advertising, I’m going to walk you through how to create your first Facebook ad campaign.

 Facebook ads can be pretty daunting.
 If you get it wrong, it could cost you a lot of money!
-But fear not… because if you’re just starting on your Facebook ads journey and class yourself as a beginner, this article as got your back 😉
+But fear not… because if you’re just starting on your Facebook ads journey and class yourself as a beginner, this Facebook ads tutorial has got your back 😉

 Why Facebook ads?

 Advertising on Facebook is one of your biggest business opportunities.

 Facebook has over 2.27 billion active monthly users – with the average person spending 50 minutes per day on the platform.
 Meaning, regardless of what industry/niche/space you’re in, your customers are hanging out there.

 Now, If you want to use Facebook to market and sell to them, you need to achieve one thing: The right message to the right person at the right time.